Funicular de Artxanda in Bilbao, Spain

 The lower end of the Funicular de Artxanda is located at the Funikularreko Plaza near Matiko train station, just across the River Nervion from the Bilbao city centre.
 It’s not far from the Guggenheim Museum and Bilbao Fine Arts Museum.

 Tickets for the Funicular de Artxanda (website) are €4.30 round trip or €2.50 one way.
-However the ticket price is greatly reduced to €0.65 if you use a contactless Barik card.
-It’s a good idea to get one if you are going to be using Bilbao’s public transportation with any frequency, as you can save a lot of money.
+However, the ticket price is greatly reduced to €0.65 if you use a contactless Barik card.
+It’s a good idea to get one if you are going to be using Bilbao’s public transportation at any frequency, as you can save a lot of money.

 Views from Mirador de Artxanda